 I was involved in building econometric forecasting models for KPN, and wanted to do research in that area.
 Students play an important part in that, not only to convey knowledge but also to learn.
 Students have often very focused expertise and experiences.
 And sharing this expertise and experiences leads to collaborative learning.
 I was especially motivated to take part in and developing the Problem Based Learning (PBL) system.

-Track coordinator of the Digital Strategy module of the Executive MBA, together with prof. Rudolf Muller.
+Track coordinator of the Digital Strategy module of the On-Campus track, together with prof. Rudolf Muller.